-Watch the “Understanding the Prolaris Report” video for a comprehensive explanation of each section of the Prolaris Report.
+Click to watch the report overview video for a comprehensive explanation of each section of the Prolaris Test report.

 Click the number of each section to learn more.

-Hover/tap on each section of the sample Prolaris Biopsy Report to get a description of the section.
+Hover/tap on each section of the sample Prolaris Biopsy Report to learn more about each segment.

 The Prolaris Molecular Score is calculated by measuring the expression of 31 cell cycle progression (CCP) genes in the tumor.
 This predicts the behavior of the tumor.
 The majority of Prolaris Molecular Scores fall between 1-11, with a higher score indicating more aggressive cancer.